paulaamaya/functional-programming/principles.md

 ## The Ambiguous Choice Operator `-<`

-The ambiguous operator `-<`  is used to generate data and denote possible choices of values.
-It takes an arbitrary number of argument subexpressions, and returns a stream of possible values for the whole `-<` expression.
+The ambiguous operator `-<`  is used to make a non-deterministic choice, and generate a stream of answers.
+It takes an arbitrary number of argument subexpressions, and returns a stream of possible values for the whole expression it is found in.

 The idea is to provide a number of possible values for an expression in the code.
 So we would like the `-<` operator to not only store a stream of choices, but also apply the computational context surrounding it.
 For example: